oktadev/okta-blog/_source/_posts/2020-04-22-build-secure-aws-lambda-nodejs-react.md

 ### Enable CORS and Deploy

 Now that you've connected AWS lambdas to the API endpoints, it's time to deploy your API.
 First, make sure to enable CORS.
-Click `/deck` and select *Actions,* then *Enable CORS*.
+Click `/deck` and select **Actions**, then **Enable CORS**.
 The default options should be enough for this application, but you'll likely want to review the full capabilities later.
-Select *Enable CORS and replace existing CORS headers* in the lower right.
+Select **Enable CORS and replace existing CORS headers** in the lower right.

 A window with a list of tasks will appear and, as AWS executes them, they will display a green check mark or red X. You'll need to review any errors that you see.
 A quick warning—when AWS creates the `OPTIONS` method it doesn't set up the responses which usually causes CORS to fail.
-To fix this, click *Options* under the `/deck` resource.
+To fix this, click **Options** under the `/deck` resource.

-{% img blog/build-secure-aws-lambda-nodejs-react/deck-options-add-response-1.jpg alt:"Options" width:"800" %}
+{% img blog/build-secure-aws-lambda-nodejs-react/deck-options-add-response-1.jpg alt:"Options" width:"800" %}{: .center-image }

-Click *Method Response* —> *Add Response*.
+Click **Method Response** —> **Add Response**.

-{% img blog/build-secure-aws-lambda-nodejs-react/deck-options-add-response-2.jpg alt:"Add Response" width:"800" %}
+{% img blog/build-secure-aws-lambda-nodejs-react/deck-options-add-response-2.jpg alt:"Add Response" width:"800" %}{: .center-image }

 Add status code 200 and save.

-{% img blog/build-secure-aws-lambda-nodejs-react/deck-options-add-response-3.jpg alt:"Status Code 200" width:"800" %}
+{% img blog/build-secure-aws-lambda-nodejs-react/deck-options-add-response-3.jpg alt:"Status Code 200" width:"800" %}{: .center-image }

-Next, return to the `/deck` resource and click *Actions* and *Enable Cors*.
+Next, return to the `/deck` resource and click **Actions** and **Enable Cors**.
 Repeat the workflow and the errors should be gone.
 Repeat this step for the `/highscore` resource.

-{% img blog/build-secure-aws-lambda-nodejs-react/deck-options-add-response-4.jpg alt:"Enable CORS" width:"800" %}
+{% img blog/build-secure-aws-lambda-nodejs-react/deck-options-add-response-4.jpg alt:"Enable CORS" width:"800" %}{: .center-image }

-Once again, click *Actions* and then *Deploy API*.
-For Development Stage select *[New Stage]* and give your stage a relevant name.
+Once again, click **Actions** and then **Deploy API**.
+For Development Stage select **[New Stage]** and give your stage a relevant name.
 These stages are intended to break the production code away from the testing code.
 Since you only have one stage, you can name this whatever you like.
-Click *Deploy* and your API is ready for use.
+Click **Deploy** and your API is ready for use.
 You can verify this with ARC or Postman.

-After clicking deploy, you should land on the *Stages* page on your API.
+After clicking deploy, you should land on the **Stages** page on your API.
 You can open any of the stages you have created and select the `/deck/get` method.
-There you will see an alert with the text *Invoke URL: {some url}*.
+There you will see an alert with the text `Invoke URL: {some url}`.
 This URL is what your application will need to call.

 ## The React Application

 With your API set up and ready to go, you can begin to work on the React.js application.

-### Create Your Node.js Application
+### Create Your React.js Application

 To set up your app, use the [Create React App tool chain defined here](https://reactjs.org/docs/create-a-new-react-app.html).
 This provides a quick and handy way to fire up a new React.js application.
 Navigate to the parent folder where your React.js application will be.
 Then, use the npx package runner with the command `npx create-react-app {folder}`.
 Then, go grab a cup of tea or coffee as this process takes a few minutes.

 Once it is complete, you can install the dependencies for the application.